serhhan/practical-utils-and-hooks/README.md

 ## useSwipe Hook

 The `useSwipe` hook is a custom React hook for enabling swipe functionality within a container element.
 It allows users to swipe horizontally within the container to scroll its content.

+## useInView Hook

+The `useInView` hook uses the Intersection Observer API to efficiently detect when an element becomes visible within the viewport.
+This can be particularly useful for triggering animations, loading content lazily, or executing any other action that depends on the visibility of elements.